 Langston Hughes Performing Arts Institute Restoration

-SPR is currently conducting pre-design work to refine the scope and better understand the cost of the needs.
-We anticipate beginning design in 2025 and construction in 2026 and 2027.
+Seattle Parks and Recreation (SPR) has concluded pre-design work to refine the scope and better understand the cost of the needs.
+We anticipate beginning design in early 2026 and construction in 2026 and 2027.

 Location